 - Implementing a Reward System.
 Positive reinforcement is effective, but that doesn’t mean it’s simple to implement in our daily lives, or especially with homeschooling.
 We want to find incentives that work well enough to compel our students to remember good behavior.
 Hopefully, these suggestions will help.

 - Homeschooling With Chronic Illness.
 Regardless of your personal situation, homeschooling may be the best choice for your family.
 However, it can still be a struggle to keep up with days of chronic illness and/or pain.
 I’m sure there are days when you feel guilty and like your kids aren’t learning as much as they should.
-We just want to say, that’s not true.
+We just want to say that it isn’t true.
 You are doing great and your kids are fine!
 Still, we want to share our ideas for what to do when mom isn’t feeling up to it.

 - Dealing With Mom Guilt.
 The moment women become mothers, they are plagued with guilt.
 It’s heartbreaking to think about.
+Homeschool moms tend to take it to another level.
 Are we doing enough?
 Should have we done something differently?
 Did we think of everything we needed?
 If I don’t, what will happen?
 That’ll be my fault… and on, and on.
 We don’t allow ourselves to be humans, who make mistakes, and it’s okay.
 We need a rest, and it’s okay.
 Here are a few lies you shouldn’t believe about yourself!

 - When To Push My Kids or Let It Go.
 Balance can be difficult to achieve, whether in personal life versus work, in exercise, in parenting, and certainly in homeschooling.
 Perhaps these four secrets of productive homeschool moms will help!

 - How to Find Curriculum?
 Choosing the curriculum for your homeschool is a very difficult and personal decision.
 It can be overwhelming with all the products on the market, and we understand.
-Our comprehensive Resource Guide is here to help you narrow down your search!
+Our comprehensive Resource Guide is here to help as you narrow down your homeschool curriculum search!

 - How to Homeschool With Learning Disabilities.
 It can be intimidating to homeschool a child with learning disabilities, but in actuality, homeschooling is a great choice for students with learning disabilities or special needs.
 Of course, it comes with its challenges, but you can do it!